oopanuga/Seo-Pack/README.md

 @Url.ActionCanonicalUrl("Index", "Users", new { pageNumber = 1 })
 ```

-Inbound urls - Use the RedirectToCanonicalUrlAttribute filter to permanently redirect a url to its Canonical version in the event that it doesn't conform to a set of predefined url policies.
+Inbound urls - Use the RedirectToCanonicalUrlAttribute filter to permanently (301) redirect a url to its Canonical version in the event that it doesn't conform to the set of predefined url policies.
 The Canonical version conforms to these policies.
 ```c#
 GlobalFilters.Filters.Add(new RedirectToSeoFriendlyUrlAttribute())
 ```